winitzki/scall/tutorial/programming_dhall.md

 Records can be nested: the record value `{ x = 1, y = { z = True, t = "abc" } }` has type `{ x : Natural, y : { z : Bool, t : Text } }`.

-Record types are "structural": two record types are distinguished only via their field names and types, and record fields are unordered.
+It is important that Dhall's record types are "structural": two record types are distinguished only via their field names and types, and record fields are unordered.
 For instance, the record types `{ x : Natural, y : Bool }` and `{ y : Bool, x : Natural }` are the same, while the types `{ x : Natural, y : Bool }` and `{ x : Text, y : Natural }` are different and unrelated.
-There is no way of assigning a permanent unique name to the record type itself, as it is done in Haskell and Scala in order to distinguish one record type from another.
+There is no way of assigning a permanent unique name to the record type itself, as it is done in OCaml, Haskell, and Scala in order to distinguish one record type from another.

 For convenience, a Dhall program may define local names for types: